-Who being duly Sworn on the Holy Evangelist, and Examined upon Oath says, That the L-de Ch--r never spoke to him on that Subject, directly or indirectly, nor did he offer any Money.
+Who being duly sworn on the Holy Evangelists, and examined upon Oath, Says, That the Lord Chancellor never spoke to him on that Subject, directly or indirectly, nor did he offer any Money.

-Depojeth, That he believes, That the L-d Ch-r had no Hand in or Knowledge of the faid offer of his Examinant to Mr. Gore.
+Deposeth, That he believes, that the Lord Chancellor had no Hand in, or Knowledge of, the faid Offer of this Examinant to Mr. Gore.

-Says, He never had any Discourse with the L-d Ch--r about the List, and that directly or indirectly in the whole Course of his Life, he had not any Discourse with the L-d Ch--r about Framing the said Common Council, or giving the said Five Hundred Pounds or the said List, or any thing relating thereto.
+Says, He never had any Discourse with the Lord Chancellor about the Lift, and that directly or indirectly, in the whole Course of his Life, he had not any Discourse with the Lord Chancellor about framing the faid Common Council, or giving the faid Five Hundred Pounds or the faid Lift, or any Thing relating thereto.

-Denies, That ever the L-d Ch-r had any Hand directly or indirectly in the Matter, nor did he desire the Examinant to speak to the said Alderman; and verily believes, That the said L-d Ch-r never had any Hand in the offering the faid Money, or making the faid Lift.
+Denies, That ever the Lord Chancellor had any Hand directly, or indirectly, in the Matter, nor did be desire the Examinant to Speak to the Said Alderman; and verily believes, that the faid Lord Chancellor never had any Hand in the offering the said Money, or making the faid Lift.

-Resolv'd, On the Question, That it appears to this House by the Depositions of Alderman Ralph Gore Gore, That the L-d Ch-r did not by himfelf or any other Person what soever, directly or indirectly offer any Sum of Money to the said Alderman Ralph Gore, when Lord-Mayor, to choose a Common-Council, of Common Council-men to be Chosen.
+Resolv'd, On the Question, that it appears to this House, by the Depositions of Alderman Ralph Gore, that the Lord Chancellor did not by himself, or any other Person whatsoever, directly or indirectly, offer any Sum of Money to the Said Alderman Ralph Gore, when Lord Mayor, to choose a Common-Council.

-Resolved, On the Question, That it appears to this House, by the Depositions of Alderman Ralph Gore, That the L-dCh-r did not send him the said Alderman Ralph Gore, any List or Lists him, relating to that Matter.
+Resolv'd, On the Question, That it appears to this House, by the Depositions of Alderman Ralph Gore, that the Lord Chancellor did not send him, the Said Alderman Ralph Gore, any List or Lists of Common